Adrian20064/CPP-games_MINI/README.md

 ---

+An Scientific calculator with multiplication, addition, substraction, division, exponent, square root.
-An calculator made with CPP, that runs on the terminal and its infinit until you press "5" which is the exit buttom
+Run on the Terminal and its infinite until you press "7" which is the exit buttom.

+NOTE: As the square root are not common symbols as the others, on the terminal you are gonna see for example: "ÔêÜ b" or "ÔêÜ a"
+But its running okay.

 Run it: